kipe91/Arcade-Game/README.md

 To change character or toggle sound on/off you can press the "select" button.

 ## License:
 Free for private use.
-For other idées please contact me first.
+For other idées please contact me first...